-Legend: An unlucky waterskier topples into a nest of deadly water moccasins.
+Claim: An unlucky waterskier topples into a nest of deadly water moccasins.

-This legend casts water moccasins (or cottonmouths, as they're also called) as the villains because these are the only venomous aquatic snakes in the United States.
-To make this legend work, you need a snake that likes water.
-And these are the only baddies that do.
+As horrific as either of these tales are, they couldn't have happened as described.
+Water moccasins don't form "nests" in the water; they're solitary creatures, and even their young quickly go their own ways after coming into this world.
+But this legend casts water moccasins (or cottonmouths, as they're also called) as the villains because these are the only venomous aquatic snakes in the United States, and to make this legend work, you need a snake that likes water.
+So water moccasins are the only baddies that will do.

 According to snake expert William Hutchins:

 [Cottonmouths] do not form nests or live in colonies, nor do the ones in our state [Florida] meet in hibernacular dens.
 They eat a variety of creatures, including their own kind, so they tend to be solitary animals.
 They bear live young that scatter as soon as they are born, and the babies are afforded no maternal care.
 They will vigorously defend themselves if molested but are not overly aggressive.

 Contrary to popular legends, there are no documented cases of anyone suffering multiple snake bites from tumbling into an aggregation or cluster of water moccasins.
-In fact, human deaths attributed to that species are less than one person per year — out of more than
+In fact, human deaths attributed to that species are less than one person per year — out of more than 250 million Americans.

 Barbara "herpet theory, anyway" Mikkelson